10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 ### Avoid IDs

 Refrain from using IDs for styling purposes.
 IDs have high specificity, which makes them difficult to override and maintain.
 Instead, use classes for consistent and reusable styling.
+If you must target an element by its ID in CSS, consider using an attribute selector like `[id="drawer-trigger"]` instead of `#drawer-trigger`—this provides the same uniqueness without the specificity cost.

 ### Avoid \!important